Difference Between Gourds and Pumpkins

 What are Gourds?

-As mentioned above gourds belong to the family and genus of Cucurbitaceae peculiarly Cucurbita and Lagenaria.
+As mentioned above, gourds belong to the family and genus of Cucurbitaceae, particularly Cucurbita and Lagenaria.
 Cucurbita originates from North America.

 Gourds are majorly used as containers and vessels at home.
 Gourds are not edible, excluding some immature gourds which are eaten like other melons and squashes.

-Nowadays, dried gourds are extensively used to make kitchen tools like cups, vessels, ladles, bottles, scoops and even birdhouses.
-Thus, every segment of gourd is useful in a technical and mechanical way and they make a good ornamental/ ornate fruit.
+Nowadays, dried gourds are used extensively to make kitchen tools like cups, vessels, ladles, bottles, scoops and birdhouses.
+Thus, every segment of the gourd is useful in a technical and mechanical way, and they make good ornamental/ ornate fruit.

 What are Pumpkins?

-Pumpkins although included in the same family as gourds, are often considered as a sub-category of gourds, squashes, and fruits.
+Although included in the same family as gourds, Pumpkins are considered a sub-category of gourds, squashes, and fruits.
 Pumpkin literally translates to large melon or winter squash.

-It is generally grown in the winter season and is quite popular during the Halloween and Thanksgiving periods.
-Pumpkins are edible when ripe and can be baked, steamed, cooked, and are often used as filling in the Thanksgiving pie.
+It is grown in the winter season and is quite popular during the Halloween and Thanksgiving periods.
+Pumpkins are edible when ripe and can be baked, steamed, cooked, and are used as a filling in the Thanksgiving pie.

 Pumpkins are also included in various diets as they are low in calories and help in weight loss.
 Pumpkins also bear enormous amounts of omega content that strengthen our immunity.

-Almost every fragment of the pumpkin is useful in one or another way.
-The category and types of pumpkins are vast including jack-o’-lanterns, Big Max, Prizewinner Pumpkin, and so on.
+Almost every fragment of the pumpkin is useful in one way or another.
+The category and types of pumpkins are vast, including jack-o’-lanterns, Big Max, Prizewinner Pumpkin, and so on.

 Main Differences Between Gourds and Pumpkins